Spencer Steer Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres rank 22nd in baseball in home runs allowed (38 total, 1.3 per game).
+- Padres pitchers combine to rank 22nd in baseball in home runs given up (39 total, 1.3 per game).

-- Snell gets the start for the Padres, his sixth of the season.
-He is 0-4 with a 5.87 ERA and 26 strikeouts in 23 2/3 innings pitched.
+- Wacha makes the start for the Padres, his sixth of the season.
+He is 2-1 with a 6.75 ERA and 23 strikeouts in 25 1/3 innings pitched.

-- In his last time out on Tuesday against the Chicago Cubs, the lefty went five innings, allowing two earned runs while surrendering four hits.
+- His most recent time out came on Wednesday against the Chicago Cubs, when the right-hander went five innings, surrendering three earned runs while giving up four hits.

-- The 30-year-old has an ERA of 5.87, with 10.2 strikeouts per nine innings, in five games this season.
-Opponents are batting .278 against him.
+- The 31-year-old has put up an ERA of 6.75, with 8.2 strikeouts per nine innings, in five games this season.
+Opponents are hitting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.